Skip to content

 SDD auto-commits prompt and planning-artifact files to this local repo after each planning phase.
 The standalone repo keeps SDD history separate from the project's own git history.

-Version-Controlled Mode (sdd.version_controlled: true)
+Version-Controlled Mode (sdd.version_controlled: true, or any bare-git project)

 Files are stored at the project root and tracked in the project's own git repo: